Burhanverse/Guides/WiFi-Cracker-Termux.md

-# WiFi Cracker Guide Using Termux
+# Cracker WiFi Using Termux

-This document provides a straightforward guide on using a WiFi Cracker tool with the Termux emulator.
+This document provides a straightforward guide on using a WiFi Cracker tool with the Termux.
 It's intended for educational purposes only.
 Ensure you have permission to test on the network you're targeting.

 ## Getting Started

 ### Prerequisite
-- Termux Emulator installed on your device.
+- Termux installed on your device.

 ### Installation and Usage

-1. **Install Termux Emulator**
+1. **Install Termux**
-   Begin by ensuring the Termux emulator is installed on your device.
-You can find it in the Google Play Store or F-Droid.
+   Begin by ensuring the Termux is installed on your device.
+You can find it on F-Droid or GitHub.

+***Note:*** Don't use the Play Store version as it is no longer maintained.

 2. **Upgrade Packages**
    Open Termux and upgrade the packages to ensure you're working with the latest versions.